Ndbethia/Ndbethia/README.md

-- 👋 Hi, I’m @Ndbethia
+- 👋 Hi, I’m @Ndubuisibethia
-- 👀 I’m interested in Data science and AI
+- 👀 I am a fellow at the womentechsters fellowsip class 2024 in Data science and AI learning track
-- 🌱 I’m currently learning data science and AI
+- 🌱 I’m currently learning data science and AI at Tech4dev
-- 💞️ I’m looking to collaborate on Gmail
+- 💞️ I’m looking to collaborate on github and linkedin
 - 📫 How to reach me ndubuisibethia@gmail.com

 <!---